 You’ve set the date and sent the most adorable first birthday party invitations.
 The decorations match your theme perfectly and the specialty cake has been ordered.
-Everything is set for that moment when guests arrive.
-But how will you entertain them once they get there?
+Everything is set for that moment when guests arrive, but how will you entertain them once they get there?

-Because most first birthday celebrations include relatives and friends whose ages range from young to old, you may wish to plan a variety of activities so that everyone from the birthday girl to grandpa can join in the fun.
+Since most first birthday celebrations include relatives and friends whose ages range from young to old, you may wish to plan a variety of activities so that everyone from the birthday girl to grandpa can join in the fun.

 01 of 10